GistNoesis/FourierKAN/README.md

 Pytorch Layer for FourierKAN

-It is a layer intented to be a substitution for Linear + non-linear activation
+It is a layer intended to be a substitution for Linear + non-linear activation

 This is inspired by Kolmogorov-Arnold Networks but using 1d fourier coefficients instead of splines coefficients It should be easier to optimize as fourier are more dense than spline (global vs local)